 19-09-2011, 05:47 PM #136

 I didn't like The Pianist at all.
 It's solid and all but it has OSCAR BAIT written all over it.
-It was really uncomfortable to watch."Reason is the madness of the strongest"
+It was really uncomfortable to watch.to wound the autumnal city.

 19-09-2011, 06:53 PM #137

 I do have to agree its another, Jews in ghetto and fight for survival to say that what happened to the jews was bad.
 But to be honest it still kept me engaged, and well we should really have films which do show the horror of it.
 People can get a bit tired of it, but it happened and well judging from the look of it it was very painful for the people involved!

 23-09-2011, 05:46 AM #138